Pediatric Urology Overview :

-The paediatric urology division has remained at the forefront of urological care by performing extensive endourology and also reconstructive surgery, especially with children born with extrophy of the bladder.
+The pediatric urology division has remained at the forefront of urological care by performing extensive endourology and also reconstructive surgery, especially with children born with extrophy of the bladder.
 Short hospital stay, good post-operative analgesia and care, and excellent results have made our hospital one of the institutions of choice for this speciality.